Jacobs2Jacob/TicketDash/README.md

 **To Execute:**
-Make sure your client port is 5173.
+-Make sure your client port is 5173.
-Run npm install.
+-Run npm install.
-Run the app with npm run dev.
+-Run the app with npm run dev.
-Run unit tests with npm test.
+-Run unit tests with npm test.

 **Architectural Decisions**
 **-Feature-driven:**